 Function Name Function Icon Description Scanner Used to communicate with the electronic control systems of a vehicle.
 This function allows you to retrieve diagnostic trouble codes (DTCs), view PID data and perform diagnostic tests.
-See Scanner, on page 16 for details.
-OBD-II/EOBD A CONTRACT Allows you to access generic OBD-II/EOBD data and tests without identifying the vehicle being tested.
-See OBD-II/EOBD, on page 47 for details.
-Guided Component Tests C C C C C Allows you to perform diagnostic tests for the identified vehicle.
-See Guided Component Tests, on page 61.
+See Scanner, on page 19 for details.
+OBD-II/EOBD A B BA Allows you to access generic OBD-II/EOBD data and tests without identifying the vehicle being tested.
+See OBD-II/EOBD, on page 71 for details.
+Guided Component Tests Allows you to perform diagnostic tests for the identified vehicle.
+See Guided Component Tests, on page 81.
 Scope Multimeter Allows you to perform lab scope, graphing multimeter and digital multimeter tests and measurements.
-See Scope Multimeter, on page 76.
-TSBs Allows you quick access to vehicle OEM technical service bulletins.
-See TSBs, on page 57.
-Previous Vehicles & Data Allows you to quickly reconfigure the Diagnostic Tool to a recently tested vehicle and to access saved data files.See Previous Vehicles and Data, on page 71 for details.
-Tools 0 Allows you to adjust Diagnostic Tool settings to your personal preferences and perform other special functions.
-See Tools, on page 125 for details.
+See Scope Multimeter, on page 94.
+Previous Vehicle & Data Allows you to quickly reconfigure the diagnostic tool to a recently tested vehicle and to access saved data files.See Previous Vehicles and Data, on page 145 for details.
+Tools 0 Allows you to adjust diagnostic tool settings to your personal preferences and perform other special functions.
+See Tools, on page 150 for details.